nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-for-adobe-cc.md

 ![Adobe login connector](nx_asset://60bb96ca-75a3-4dc4-92d4-0e1a5cdf90bf ?w=350,border=true)

 You should now see the connector populated with images that reside in your Nuxeo Instance.

+If, however, you see something like this, then contact your Nuxeo Admin to confirm the Nuxeo for Adobe CC marketplace package is installed.

 To logout, simply select **Log Out** from the Nuxeo Connector fly out menu.